bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 # CTDizzle User Manual

 :+1: This emoji indicates sections that are directed toward the high school students I will be working with during my research project.
-Many of these sections may include information that is specific to the Oregon coast.
+Many sections will have information that is relevant to the Oregon coast.

+Some sections are still in progress.

 ## Contents

-Some sections are still in progress.

 1. [Links to Other Documentation](#links)
 2. [Introduction](#introduction)